 Mark joined Watsi on May 8th, 2014.
-Six years ago, Mark became the 168th member to automatically support a new Watsi patient every month.
-Since then, 5,823 more people have become monthly donors!
-Mark's most recent donation traveled 5,300 miles to support Nay Kaw, a future teacher from Burma, to fund a mass removal from his right wrist.
+Eight years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation traveled 4,500 miles to support Daw Than, a woman from Burma, to fund eye surgery so she can see again.